top of page

 Mariana 'Poppy' Ondikeleuw

 Poppy is an ethnobotanist that studies the ways that people engage with plants, especially cultivated foods.
 She is a BRIN researcher that has extensive experience around Papua.
-She joined the Raja Ampat Archaeological Project in 2024, co-leading ethnobotanical surveys around Waigeo Island.
+She joined the Raja Ampat Archaeological Project in 2024 and 2025, co-leading ethnobotanical surveys around Waigeo Island.
 Her work has involved describing the nature of economic plant processing, recording local names for key plants, and collecting plant reference specimens for archaeobotanical analysis.

 Poppy.jpg